cs456s24/cs456s24/lab08/lab06_description.md

 1) the verilog for your asynchronous ROM
 2) the testbench you are using to create a timing diagram
 3) schematic for your asynchronouse ROM for the program indicated below
-4) a timing diagram for two accesses to the ROM, showing the correct output
+4) a timing diagram for two accesses to the ROM, one from each program, showing the correct output

 ## A small example
 The synthesizer takes the Verilog you write and converts it into a low-level netlist of the structures